-

 Cedex

-In my letter I stated I was writing after an earlier refusal, gave a copy of my original letter, asked again to be refunded, with an additional €5.50 for the cost of the registered delivery with proof of delivery letter to their service.
+In my letter I stated I was writing after an earlier refusal, included a copy of my original letter, asked again to be refunded, with an additional €5.50 for the cost of the registered delivery with proof of delivery letter to their service.

 As with the first letter I ended by saying I hoped the matter could be settled in a friendly manner without involving the mediateur or other third parties.

-Sending this letter at our local post office caused raised eyebrows, and a certain froideur, it was obviously an address the post office staff knew, and did not like.
+Sending this letter at our local post office caused raised eyebrows, and a certain froideur, it was obviously an address the post office staff knew and did not like.

 Related articles